 1) Sell Your Own Tea Products

 With a blog, you can ‘market’ through search engines for free using those topic ideas (aka keywords) that I mentioned earlier.
-You see, Google rank web pages (not websites) when it shows something on the search result page.
-That means, it focuses on the usage of keywords instead of company names.
+You see, Google ranks web pages (not websites) when it shows something on the search result page.
+That means it focuses on the usage of keywords instead of company names.

 For example, if you have a lot of interesting articles about green tea, your site is going to outrank (meaning appear in the top positions) bigger brands who only have a few web pages for that particular term.
 This will naturally attract new visitors from different places to visit your online store and buy from there.
 Hence, your sales funnel is going to look something like this;

 Blog article > Your Online Store > Make a Sale

 I’ve seen a couple of stores who write about brewing techniques, introduce new specialties and even share recipes for high tea on their business blog.
 In my opinion, that’s a unique way of ‘selling’ something with a personal touch.
 It’s less commercial and tends to walk people through a pleasant experience which can be a rare thing with online shopping these days.

 2) Promoting Other Tea Brands

 Now, if you don’t have your own products to sell, there’s another way to monetize from a tea blog and that’s through affiliate marketing.
 In this business model, you earn sales commissions by recommending other company’s tea products and you do so through product reviews.